 December 2019 Update – Still no priority access, tried American Airlines and United.

 May 2018 Update – This method doesn’t grant priority access anymore, at least when I recently traveled American Airlines.
 I don’t know what changed, and I don’t know if we’ll get priority access this way again.
 Your DoD ID is still your KTN.

 Lightly refreshed (but mostly original) post follows.

 Your military ID lets you get on base and allows you to buy groceries -yes, that’s obvious.
 Your ID gets a discount with a lot of retailers like Banana Republic and Gap -you probably knew about those.
 And in the summer (especially between Memorial Day and the Fourth of July) large & small retailers advertise military specials for you -those are nice.

 My favorite military ID benefits are travel related.
 Think back to the last time you flew -if applicable, and after 9/11/01.
 The Transportation Security Administration (TSA) divvies all incoming travelers into one of two groups; Priority boarding pass or not.
-I am going to show you how your valid military ID grants you Priority access
+I am going to show you how I used to get priority boarding with my dependent ID.

 …insert a Known Traveler Number